hormoz-lab/scAI-SNP/README.md

 ### Step 1: installation of scAI-SNP

-use a wget/curl to install the repository
+Use a wget/curl to install the repository

 ```{bash}
 wget <dropbox_link>#TODO